rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/plugin-fixtures-5.md

 original_id: plugin-fixtures-5
 ---

-As we have been going through this tutorial you may have noticed that we keep having to `reaction reset` which clears out all your data in the database.
+As we have been going through this tutorial you may have noticed that we keep having to `demandeset` which clears out all your data in the database.

 If you are just learning and playing with the sample data this is fine.
 But if you want to start customizing your store